Tips for Productivity

 Favourite teams and channels

 Are there specific teams and channels you access most frequently throughout the day?
-Keep them at the top of the list by marking them as favorites.
+Keep them at the top of the list by marking them as favourites.
 Click the three dots next to the team or channel name and select Favorite.

 Reorder teams with drag and drop

 Group users into tags

 Sometimes it’s useful to create subgroups within teams based on role, project, or location.
 Tags can help you do just this, making it easy to @mention or start a chat with everyone included under the tag.
 Include and manage tags efficiently in your Microsoft Teams options.

 Add custom tabs

 Every new channel is preconfigured with two tabs: Conversations and Files.
 But users can add custom tabs for other Microsoft 365 tools, websites, and third-party apps, allowing them to perform tasks without switching to a new window.

 Tips for Engagement